 The National Park Authority offer a Tramper hire service free of charge.

 This land was donated to the Snowdonia National Park Authority by Mr Ivor Idris at the beginning of the 1980s.
-It was his family who were famous for producing the well-known 'Idris' soft drinks.
-The remains of the old laboratory can still be seen on the sight.
+His family was famous for producing the well-known ‘Idris’ soft drinks.
+The remains of the old laboratory can still be seen on sight.

-Three years later in 2007, with funding from the Welsh Assembly Government, the Authority completed further development work on the site and a 645 metre loop of accessible path was added to the original path.
+In 2007, funding from the Welsh Government enabled the Authority to complete further development.
+As a result, a new, 645-metre accessible loop was added to the original path.